JamesHickers/Vaporware-XE-Lite/README.md

 * That the Vaporware project was **moved and replaced by NiggaHub**
 * That NiggaHub became the current successor
 * That NiggaHub subsequently moved from GitHub to Codeberg
-* Where the current project and associated maintainers can be found
+* Where the current project and its maintainers can be found

 This is **not a new VaporWareXE Lite release** and does not modify the original v4 software.